-The seaside community of Sausalito is enchanting.
+Don’t know what to do in Sausalito?
+The seaside community of Sausalito is enchanting and is a great place for photos.
 It even smells great.
 The view from Sausalito give you a choice of backgrounds, Angel Island, Tiburon harbor, Alcatraz Island and an expansive shot of San Francisco’s skyline.
 Leave plenty of time for pics and to stay and chill!

 Getting the shot: Sausalito can be easily reached by car as you exit the north span of the Golden Gate bridge or by ferry from either Pier 1 or 41 from the city.
 Afternoons are best since the settling sun cast a wonderful light on the houseboats and islands.